ARCHITECTURAL LIGHTING DESIGN

-There is a widely spread misconception about lighting fixtures, most people perceive them to be the "Light".
-While it is true that lighting fixtures produce light the majority of them actually produce glare, not Light.
+There is a widespread misconception about lighting fixtures, as most people perceive the fixture itself to be the "Light".
+While it is true that lighting fixtures produce light, what many fixtures on the market today actually produce is glare.
 The point of this discussion is philosophical in nature but has major implications on your well-being.

-To set a base for the discussion we need to distinguish between a light and Light.
-While regular light can come from any source in nature or artificially from light bulbs or any other technology, we will relate to Light as the actual application of the light source into a space.
+To set a basis for the discussion we need to distinguish between "a light" and Light.
+While regular light can come from any source in nature, artificially from light bulbs or any other technology, we will relate to Light as the actual application of the light source into a space.

-Now let's see how you could approach this differently.
-If you were to "layer" the light providing a few different sources in the space, you could separately and appropriately illuminate each piece of art, the plant in the corner and add a few more lights to illuminate other objects in the room as needed.
+How can we approach the above scenario differently?
+If you were to "layer" the light by providing a few different sources in the space, you could separately and appropriately illuminate each piece of art, the plant in the corner, and other objects in the room as needed.
 Now when you turn the lights on, you can balance the light sources by controlling them with dimmers.
-The chandelier becomes a decorative object and not the main light source, the art lighting creates an interesting and attractive display that envelopes the room while also providing with warm reflected Light to the space.
-The plant light helps bring interest and freshness and the accent lights that you added fill the room with a glow while also adding texture.
-In this example, it is possible to raise or lower the lights in groups as needed and enjoy your newly lighted room with great pleasure.
+The chandelier becomes a decorative object and not the main light source.
+The art lighting creates an interesting and attractive display that envelopes the room, while also providing warm reflected Light to the space.
+The plant light helps bring interest and freshness with accent lighting that fills the room with a glow while also adding texture.
+In this example, it is possible to raise or lower the lights in groups as needed and once enjoy your newly lighted room with great pleasure.
 Light has major effects on how you feel both physiologically and psychologically.
 The correct application of lighting results in happier and more satisfied people, better home or work environments, and happier customers for retail hospitality and service businesses.

-Enjoy the Light.
+Enjoy the Light. - Arie Louie